House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Cephalocereus

-This strange-looking cactus is very slow-growing and looks more hairy than spiny.
-Usually, these cacti grow into a column and appear blue-green.
-While there are over 114 described species of this cactus, only five have been accepted as “real” species.
-Usually, these cacti are branched.
+The Cephalocereus cactus is very slow-growing and looks more hairy than spiny.
+Usually, the cacti grow into a column and appear blue-green.
+While over 114 species of this cactus, only five have been accepted as “real” species.
+Usually, the cacti are branched.
 However, they can also grow unbranched.

 8. Coryphantha